-The programme to research the Amur tiger in Russia's Far East is an independent project carried out as part of the Russian Academy of Sciences' ongoing expedition to study animals that have been placed on Russia's Red List of Threatened Species and other particularly important species of animals in Russia.
+The programme to research the Amur tiger in Russia's Far East is an independent project carried out as part of the Russian Academy of Sciences' ongoing expedition to study the animals in Russia's Red Data Book and other particularly important species of animals in Russia.
 The expedition was established in 2008 as part of work of the Severtsov Institute of Ecology and Evolution at the Russian Academy of Sciences (IEE RAS).
 The research supervisor of the expedition is Academician Dmitry Pavlov, who is also the director of the IEE RAS; the head of the expedition is Doctor of Biology Vyacheslav Rozhnov, who is also a deputy director at the institute.

 The Amur Tiger Programme aims to develop a scientific platform for the conservation of the Amur tiger living in Russia's Far East.
 The programme's objective is to study the distribution range of Amur tiger populations, the number and migration routes of these big cats in Russia and the way they use the landscape.
 Also, scientists are researching their reproductive biology, habitat, feeding patterns and food resources, the distribution and dynamics of the populations of the main prey species, and the tigers' relationships with rival predators.